Governor: ‘We are planning’ to request Kansas COVID-19 state of emergency extension

-The governor told the KSNT News’ Capitol Bureau in an interview around 11:30 a.m. that she would be asking the Kansas Legislative Coordinating Council for an extension.
+The governor told FOX4’s Capitol Bureau she would be asking the Kansas Legislative Coordinating Council for an extension.

 “We are planning to ask for an extension,” Kelly said.
 “We’ve been having conversations, but nothing formal.”